joeappleton18/-advanced-database-systems-2022/sessions/week_3/README.md

 Access on of the following:

 - The MongoDB command line (for your home computer)
+- The query runner that is in your starter project (`query-runner.js `)
 - A MongoDB for VSCode Playground (recommend for university computers)

 Run the following: